 Your monthly APR will be reduced to zero or near-zero, depending on the type of card you have.
-Almost all of ’em are offering 0% APR for first few months.
+Almost all of ’em are offering 0% APR for the first few months.

 If you are in trouble with paying credit card bills temporarily, want a respite and hope that your finance will be in order in next few months, do not hesitate to call up your card issuer and ask about the program.
 Ask them to have you placed in their hardship program.

-The term of the plan, APR rate and mode of payment differs between them.
+The term of the plan, APR rate and mode of payment differ between them.
 Your monthly payment is not just a random number, its carefully calculated to a certain value where both you and your issuer are in win-win situation.

 One hidden aspect of this is, your card is closed either permanently, or till the duration of the payment plan, which leads you staying well within your need without falling in to further debt, while protecting the issuer from further damage from you.

-While calling them keep in mind that not every customer care representative are aware of the program, a bank has thousands of call center employees working for credit cards department and only handful of them are trained to negotiate this offer, always utter four terms to indicate what you are looking for..“hardship” , “Assistance” and “Relief” and “Special Program”.
+While calling them to keep in mind that not every customer care representative are aware of the program, a bank has thousands of call center employees working for credit cards department and the only handful of them are trained to negotiate this offer, always utter four terms to indicate what you are looking for..“hardship” , “Assistance” and “Relief” and “Special Program”.

 Back to the story, Steve now pays only $210 per month towards credit card debt, while looking for a new job.
 He is also coaching for a local club for side income.

-Do write in comments on your own personal experience with card companies, good or bad, it will help other readers.
+Do write in comments on your personal experience with card companies, good or bad, it will help other readers.